 Codepen

-Codepen is an extremely useful tool for developing webpages, where users can instantly view the effects of editing a page's HTML, CSS and Javascript.
+Codepen is an extremely useful tool for developing website pages - users can instantly view the effects of editing a page's HTML, CSS and Javascript.

-The CMS also provides a companion upload utility whereby updated CSS rules can be uploaded back into the CMS effectively overwriting the auto-generated rules.
-This is a feature for experienced web developers who don't like how their websites look using my default CSS rules.
+A companion upload utility enables changed CSS rules to be uploaded back into the editor effectively overwriting the auto-generated rules.
+This is a feature for experienced web developers who don't like how their websites look using our default CSS rules.

-Note that only CSS can be updated - while nothing stops you changing the HTML and Javascript in Codepen, these are not part of the update process.
-This is because the CMS depends entirely on CKEditor for producing supported HTML content; the javascript provided by the CMS should not be changed either because it captures page performance metrics that are sent back in a defined format to the CMS database.
+Note that only CSS can be updated - while nothing stops you changing the HTML (and Javascript), these are not part of the upload process.
+This is because we depend entirely on CKEditor for producing standard HTML content.

-Note also that CSS rules updated in this way will apply to ALL deployed website pages; this is by design to encourage consistency.
+Note also that any CSS rules updated in this way will apply to ALL of a subsequently deployed website's pages; this is by design in order to optimise page weight and encourage consistency.

 To enable this feature, you must have a Codepen account (cost-free) and must have signed in to Codepen.
-After opening a page from the CMS in Codepen, you can make your CSS rule changes, and when ready to replace these in the CMS - follow these steps:
+After opening a page from the website in Codepen.

-4. Return to the CMS, click “Upload Codepen” and select the zip file
+- On your website, click “Upload Codepen” and select the zip file from your download folder

-If you want to revert to the auto-generated rules simply create a dummy zip file making sure not to include a file called “/src/style.css”.
-This also happens automatically if you delete the contents of the CSS panel before clicking Save.
+If you want to revert to the auto-generated rules, create a dummy zip file making sure not to include a file called “/src/style.css”.
+You could also delete the contents of the CSS panel in Codepen before clicking Save.

 Of course, you could create CSS rules independently of Codepen and upload these using exactly the same method - you would just have to ensure that the rules are defined in a file called “/src/style.css” and included in a zip file.